hgrecco/pint/docs/tutorial.rst

    of `{}`, `{0!s}` instead of `{!s}` in string formatting operations.

-But Pint also extends the standard formatting capabilities for unicode and latex representations:
+But Pint also extends the standard formatting capabilities for unicode and LaTeX representations:

 .. doctest::